 Which One Do You Need?

-Sonicare replacement brushes are different from all other electric toothbrush heads, so you have to make sure you are getting genuine Sonicare brush heads.
+Sonicare replacement brush heads are different from all other electric toothbrush heads, so you have to make sure you are getting genuine Sonicare brush heads.

-You also have to check that you are getting the correct type of Sonicare replacement brushes for your particular model of Phillips Sonicare toothbrush.
+You also have to check that you are getting the correct type of Sonicare replacement brush heads for your particular model of Philips Sonicare toothbrush.
 It sounds a bit confusing, but don't worry.
 I'll explain what you should look for!

 In the Sonicare range, there are basically FOUR types of replacement brushes.

 and if you are looking for age 8 - 14 then click HERE.

 BUT there is an almost 'Universal' replacement brush head from Philips, which will fit any snap-on Sonicare model.
 It is a genuine Philips Sonicare brush head, and it's called the C2 - check it out on Amazon HERE.
 It offers probably the best value - you get 3 brush heads for $25.

 Over 22,000 people on Amazon give it a 5-star rating!

 The e-series, ProResults and DiamondClean types of sonicare replacement brushes are available in standard size and mini (or "compact").
 I always recommend the Compact head size.